applied-systems-biology/jipipe-website/content/_index.md

     <div>
       <h3>Extension builder</h3>
       You want to publish your pipeline?
-      ACAQ comes with a graphical user interface to create plugins.
+      JIPipe comes with a graphical user interface to create plugins.
       You can add custom algorithms and export them as distributable <i>*.json</i> file.
       Users just have to put this file into the <i>ImageJ</i> plugins folder.
     </div>